rlhatcher/career-sliders/content/sliders/info/knowledge.md

 ## Neglect It

 Demonstrated by seeking others to provide instructions/answers/solutions without first trying to learn a particular area.
-Individuals who neglect knowledge are often expect problems to be solved by others.
+Individuals who neglect knowledge often expect problems to be solved by others.

 ## Learn It